 3. Geisha

-Geisha coffee is a highly prized Arabica coffee variety that originated in Ethiopia but gained international acclaim in Panama.
+Geisha coffee is a highly prized Arabica coffee variety that originated in Ethiopia but gained international praise in Panama.

 Geisha coffee is known for its unique flavor profile, which often includes notes of jasmine, peach, and bergamot.